Matze-Jung/opentx-lua-widgets/README.md

         { id="../TELEMETRY/wdgts2_sub", opts={parent=1} },
 [...]
 ```
-To call a nested/sub grid, set `opts.parent` to a `true` value in the parent layout ...
+To create a nested grid, set `opts.parent` to a `true` value in the parent layout ...

 `SCRIPTS/TELEMETRY/wdgts2_sub.lua`
 ```lua